Silo (TV series): Filming

 Principal photography began in late August 2021 in Hoddesdon, Hertfordshire, and was scheduled to last until the second quarter of 2022.
 Mark Patten, David Luther, and Laurie Rose were cinematographers.
 Gavin Bocquet was the production designer, credited with the design of the silo.
 The main set consists of three levels of stairs decorated to represent particular locations.

 The second season began filming in late June 2023 at Hoddesdon Studios, using the same set as season one.
-Filming was officially suspended in July due to the 2023 SAG-AFTRA strike.
-Filming restarted in early December 2023, and wrapped on March 8, 2024.
-Filming of season three began in October 2024, also at Hoddesdon Studios, as well as at OMA One and OMA X Film Studios in Enfield, London, and wrapped in May 2025.
-The fourth and final season began filming in August 2025.
+Filming was suspended in July due to the 2023 SAG-AFTRA strike.
+Production restarted in early December 2023, and wrapped on March 8, 2024.
+Filming for season three began in October 2024, also at Hoddesdon Studios, as well as at OMA One and OMA X Film Studios in Enfield, London, and wrapped in May 2025.
+The fourth and final season began filming in August 2025, and finished in March 2026.

 Music

-In March 2023, Atli Örvarsson was announced as the series's composer.
+In March 2023, Atli Örvarsson was announced as the series' composer.
 He collaborated with Tyldum on the Apple TV+ series Defending Jacob.